SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 eg: 12 available
 <br>![](/exercises/Exercise_2/images/image(22).png)

-19. Click on properties and click on filter afterwards
+19. Click on properties, afterwards on OPTIONAL and click on "Filter conditions" afterwards
 <br>![](/exercises/Exercise_2/images/image(23).png)

 20. select object with properties
 <br>![](/exercises/Exercise_2/images/image(24).png)

-21. Select add conditions
+21. Select add condition
 <br>![](/exercises/Exercise_2/images/image(25).png)

 22. Add the condition :

 quantity greater than 0.
+Press the save button.

 This will ensure only products that have greater than zero are retrieved from the database

-23. Save and Exit
+23. Important: select now the "Save and Exit" button
 <br>![](/exercises/Exercise_2/images/image(26).png)

 24. Click on properties